 Chiloé Island is the largest Island in Chile.
 The houses ignore the border between land and sea, and stand atop wooden stilts on the water.
 The island is known for its seafaring culture, and even the churches are built like boats!
 Most of these unique houses of worship from the 18 and 19th centuries are UNESCO World Heritage sites, made completely of wood with rounded ceilings like a ship's hull.

 Santiago has been the capital of Chile since colonial times.
 Now about seven million Chilenos call this sprawling city home.
 Stroll through the neoclassical ambiance of Plaza de Armas or explore the winding streets of Bellavista where local artisans often sell their wares.
 Grab an Italiano hot dog—chock-full of avocado, onions, and tomatoes—to power your exploration.

 Built on the steep hills rising from the Pacific Ocean, the port town of Valparaíso is known for the vibrant colors of its buildings.
-Ride up the unusual cityscape the funicular railway to overlook the coast.
-Visit Sebastiana, the quirky former home of Pablo Neruda, learn more about this Nobel laureate from the attached museum.
+Ride the funicular railway up the city’s unusual landscape and enjoy spectacular ocean views.
+Visit Sebastiana, the quirky former home of Pablo Neruda, and learn more about this Nobel laureate from the attached museum.
 Watch the sunset with a steaming bowl of Cazuela Mariscos, a traditional seafood stew.
 Less